NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Tooth Fairy.md

     desc: "DC 13, attack +5; __1st __  _[[Spells/Sleep|Sleep]]_\n__Cantrips__  __(1st)__ _[[Spells/Telekinetic Hand|Telekinetic Hand]]_"

   - name: "Tooth Tug"
-    desc: "`pf2:1` (manipulate) **Requirements** The tooth fairy's last action was a successful pliers Strike against a creature with teeth\n**Effect** The tooth fairy attempts a Thievery check check against the creature's Fortitude DC, dealing 2 bleed damage on any result but a critical failure.
-On a critical success, it also pulls out one of the target's teeth.\nIf the creature loses a tooth, it takes a –1 status penalty to Charisma-based skill checks and must succeed at a DC 5 Flat check to Cast a Spell unless that spell has the subtle trait.
+    desc: "`pf2:1` (manipulate) **Requirements** The tooth fairy's last action was a successful pliers Strike against a creature with teeth\n* * *\n\n**Effect** The tooth fairy attempts a Thievery check check against the creature's Fortitude DC, dealing 2 bleed damage on any result but a critical failure.
+On a critical success, it also pulls out one of the target's teeth.\n\nIf the creature loses a tooth, it takes a –1 status penalty to Charisma-based skill checks and must succeed at a DC 5 Flat check to Cast a Spell unless that spell has the subtle trait.
 These effects last for 1 day, or until the stolen tooth is returned and the target regains at least 1 Hit Point."

 ```